Nike closing Oregon Project in wake of Salazar doping ban - WHIZ News

 The Chicago Marathon is Sunday, where Oregon Project runners Jordan Hasay and Galen Rupp are competing along with Mo Farah, who was coached by Salazar until 2017.

-Klosterhalfen herself had called the Oregon Project “the best team in the world” and said she wanted to stay there, adding that she had never seen any hint of doping.
+Klosterhalfen had called the Oregon Project “the best team in the world” and said she wanted to stay there, adding she’d never seen any hint of doping.

 “For me the decision to close the Oregon Project after Salazar’s suspension is a logical decision in terms of the athletes and the sport,” German Athletics Association president Jürgen Kessing said in a statement.